NeTS: Medium: Black-box Optimization of White-box Networks: Online Learning for Autonomous Resource Management in NextG Wireless Networks

 Synopsis

 Next-generation (NextG) wireless networks are anticipated to revolutionize various applications, such as interactive real-time applications like Augmented Reality (AR), while meeting the high Quality-of-Experience (QoE) requirements expected by users.
 To achieve these goals, NextG networks are undergoing a transformation toward a white-box architecture, characterized by openness, intelligence, and a focus on user needs.
 Therefore, it is both timely and important to address autonomous resource management within the NextG paradigm.
 This project aims to facilitate the transition from traditional black-box network designs to a white-box network architecture, which will significantly reduce costs and enhance QoE performance at its core.
 The findings of this project will be integrated into the curricula of all participating institutions.
-Furthermore, this project is committed to promoting the engagement of women and underrepresented minority (URM) students through research opportunities and outreach activities at their respective institutions.
-Mechanisms will be established to foster leadership and participation from URM groups in an annual high-profile research workshop held at OSU.
+Furthermore, this project is committed to growing workforce in networking through research opportunities and outreach activities at their respective institutions.
+Mechanisms will be established to foster research collaboration in an annual high-profile research workshop.

 O-RAN is an operator-driven alliance dedicated to the advancement of radio access networks (RAN) toward an open architecture.
 This research focuses on harnessing the advanced capabilities of O-RAN, with a specific emphasis on edge-assisted low-latency AR as a key use case, to address autonomous resource management in the NextG paradigm.
 The research employs a data-driven approach across multiple time scales, using Bayesian optimization (BO) as a sample-efficient online learning and black-box optimization tool.
 The research develops versatile techniques and building blocks to optimize the QoE performance, structured around three interconnected thrusts: (i) developing a provably efficient multi-time-scale data-driven BO framework integrated with O-RAN, (ii) achieving collaborative BO for multi-RAN learning and optimization, and (iii) applying the developed BO frameworks to edge-assisted low-latency AR applications.
 The research establishes the analytical foundations and algorithmic frameworks that will be integrated with open-source full-stack O-RAN implementations.
 The evaluation process involves simulations based on 3GPP standards in ns-3, as well as collaborations with industry partners including AT&T, Qualcomm, and Nokia Bell Labs.
 Real-world trace data and production-grade O-RAN platforms will be leveraged for evaluation purposes.
 The outcomes of this research not only contribute to advancing knowledge in machine-learning-enabled NextG systems design but also address critical needs within the broader machine learning and networking research communities.